FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 6.md

 [^a_ethics]: This was because he, presumably, edited his father’s work.
 [^function]: For instance, a good car is one that can successfully and easily travel to a desired distance—which is their proper function.
 [^eudaimonia]: I suppose that this might also be because doing the proper action should lead to fulfillment/eudaimonia.
+[^practical_wisdom]: We can, nevertheless, distinguish what is right from what is wrong through *practical wisdom*.
+Aristotle recommends taking advantage of our ability to perceive good and bad by identifying morally salient features and applying situational appreciation.